Observation of quasi-coherent density fluctuation in scrape-off layer enhancing boundary transport in high-betaN hybrid plasmas on DIII-D: Results

 The small radial wavenumber of the SOL QCF may raise a concern about the link between the SOL and the pedestal fluctuations, i.e., whether the SOL QCF is part of a long-range correlation structure extending into the pedestal region.
 To answer this question, we compute cross-correlation and coherence between the envelopes (fluctuation levels) of the density fluctuations measured at the SOL and the pedestal region (as shown in Fig.~\ref{fig:sol-qcf-spectrogram}(c) and (f)).
 The envelopes are calculated by applying the Hilbert transform to the high-frequency density fluctuations.
-The coherence between the envelopes of the SOL ($\tilde{n}_{e}^{\mathrm{SOL}}$) and the pedestal ($\tilde{n}_{e}^{\mathrm{ped}}$) density fluctuation is weak (blue curve in Fig.~\ref{fig:coh-ped-sol}(a)), except a peak in the frequency range of $n=1$ tearing modes ($f_{\mathrm{TM}}\approx13$ kHz).
+The coherence between the envelopes of the SOL ($\tilde{n}_{e}^{\mathrm{SOL}}$) and the pedestal ($\tilde{n}_{e}^{\mathrm{ped}}$) density fluctuation is weak (blue curve in Fig.~\ref{fig:coh-ped-sol}(a)), except a peak at $f_{\mathrm{TM}}\approx13$ kHz.
+This frequency responses to the $n=1$ tearing mode event that can modulate the profiles and ambient turbulence.
 In contrast, the envelopes of two radially separated SOL density fluctuations show larger coherence overall (red curve in Fig.~\ref{fig:coh-ped-sol}(a)).
 Besides, the time-dependent cross-correlation analysis shows that the phase delay between the envelopes of two SOL fluctuations is close to zero (Fig.~\ref{fig:coh-ped-sol}(b)), while there is no clear phase delay between the envelopes of $\tilde{n}_{e}^{\mathrm{SOL}}$ and $\tilde{n}_{e}^{\mathrm{ped}}$ (Fig.~\ref{fig:coh-ped-sol}(c)).
-The weak cross correlation and coherence indicates that the pedestal fluctuations are not linearly correlated to those of the SOL QCF.
-Thus, the SOL QCF is unlikely a radial extension of the pedestal fluctuations.
+Note that in DIII-D the typical long-range correlation structures usually show substantial coherence of envelopes even when $\Delta r/a\gg0.1$.
+Thus, this weak coherence and cross-correlation, with relatively small radial separation $\Delta r/a\approx0.04$, suggests that the SOL QCF is unlikely a radial extension of the pedestal fluctuations.

+It is worth noting that the separation distances used for those two coherence calculations are different.
+The distance used in SOL-SOL envelope coherence calculation is about $\Delta r\approx0.8$ cm, and the one used in SOL-pedestal envelope coherence calculation is about $\Delta r\approx2$ cm.
+However, the normalized distances in terms of the local hybrid ion gyroradius, $\rho_{s}$, are similar, since $\rho_{s}^{\mathrm{SOL}}/\rho_{s}^{\mathrm{ped}}\approx2-4$ in this case.
+Thus, it should be valid to compare those two coherence calculation, though the radial separations used in the calculations are not the same.

 The statistical properties of the SOL QCF are also calculated using DBS density fluctuation signals, but there is no clear features of intermittency.
 In a typical discharge, the probability density function (PDF) of the SOL QCF is heavier tailed (gray bars in Fig.~\ref{fig:sol-pdf}(a)), i.e., shows fatter tails than the Gaussian distribution (blue dashed line in Fig.~\ref{fig:sol-pdf}(a)).
 Here, the corresponding kurtosis of PDF is $K=3.1$, and the Fisher's kurtosis definition is used so that the standard normal distribution has a kurtosis of zero.
 Also, the PDF is approximately symmetrical and thus leads to a negligible skewness $S=-0.13$.
 The skewness of the SOL QCF is much smaller than that of the blobs in the DIII-D which typically approaches a value of one in the far SOL \citep{boedo2003transport}.
 The time traces of the kurtosis and skewness are shown in Fig.~\ref{fig:sol-pdf}(b) and (c).
 During the burst of the SOL QCF, the kurtosis of the SOL density fluctuations drops to $1<K<5$ and the skewness drops to a value about zero.
 When there is no SOL QCF observed, the kurtosis of the SOL density fluctuations is typically at higher values, i.e., $10<K<100$, and the skewness approaches a value of one.
 This high kurtosis and skewness in the far SOL region is mainly due to the frequent ELM events.
 The relatively lower values of kurtosis and skewness of the SOL QCF imply its non-intermittent features.